cmharlow/rialto-wiki/AWS-DLSS-Dev-Env-Setup.md

 source_profile = your-user-profile-name
 ```

+# Using the profiles with Terraform

+When you use Terraform, you want to use the profile for `sul-dlss-users`.
+The Terraform config itself will try to switch roles to the proper one for the environment you want to work on, so trying to give it a profile for a specific environment will just confuse things and give you an error when, for example, the already-assumed developers role tries to then re-assume the developers role and is told that it can't do so.

 # A Note on Shared DevelopersRole Permissions

 As for the permissions on that shared DevelopersRole within `sul-dlss-development` environment - its meant to be open for development usage, but its not entirely open yet.
 You can see here an example PR for adding permissions to the role: https://github.com/sul-dlss/terraform-aws/pull/45